Kirezar/VitaGrafixConfigurator/README.md

 * **Cross:**
   * If the selected button is the "Enable" or "OSD" then it will toggle them On or Off (If marked by an X then they are On, if empty then they are Off)
   * If the selected button is the "Internal Resolution" button, the app will open the Keyboard where you can type the intended Internal Resolution.
 This resolution can be anything with a width between 0 (exclusive) and 960 (inclusive), and a height between 0 (exclusive) and 544 (inclusive) and has to follow the format: WxH.
 The Internal Resolution mod can also be set to "OFF" by inputing that into the text field.
+Some games also support multiple resolutions in this field, separated by a ",".
   * If the selected button is the Save Config button, it will save the entire config.

 * **Left and Right on the DPAD:**